Brees throws 3 TDs, Saints defeat Panthers on last-second FG

 McCaffery ran 4 yards for a touchdown that cut the Saints lead to 31-24 at the end of the third quarter.
 Allen threw a 2-yard, fourth-down touchdown pass to Moore to tie the score with 9:23 remaining.

 Latavius Murray ran 26 yards for a touchdown as the Saints reached the end zone on their first possession for the first time this season.
-After recovering a Panthers fumble on a punt, Brees threw a 13-yard touchdown pass to Tre'Quan Smith for a 14-0 lead.
+After recovering a Panthers fumble on a punt, Brees threw a 13-yard touchdown pass to Tre'Quan Smith for a 14-0 lead with 5:12 left in the first quarter.

-Allen threw a 51-yard touchdown pass to Moore to cut New Orleans lead to 14-6 at the end of the first quarter.
-Lutz and Slye exchanged 41-yard field goals before McCaffery caught a 1-yard touchdown from Allen, leaving the Saints with a 17-15 halftime lead.
+Allen threw a 51-yard touchdown pass to Moore to cut New Orleans' lead to 14-6 at the end of the first quarter.
+Lutz and Slye exchanged 41-yard field goals before McCaffery caught a 1-yard touchdown from Allen on the final play of the half, leaving the Saints with a 17-15 halftime lead.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)